-There is no real answer to the best day to avoid Magic Kingdom crowds, but one rule of thumb is to go the day after an Extra Magic Hours day(see below).
-We've found Sunday mornings can be quiet, but the afternoons can get busy.
+There is no real answer to the best day to avoid Magic Kingdom crowds, but one rule of thumb is to go the day after an Extra Magic Hours day.
+Those days tend to be lighter crowds for the most part.

-What it boils down to for me, the best day to visit the Magic Kingdom is ... anytime I can.
+What it boils down to for me, the best day to visit the Magic Kingdom is … Sunday, Tuesday, Thursday…

 Get to the Magic Kingdom early

-Mrs. Mom and I found that out on our trip last year.
+Mrs. Mom and I got a big lesson about that on our trip a couple of years ago.
 We planned to be at the Magic Kingdom when the park opened, but got delayed.
 We got there around 10:00 and by noon, the park was just about crazy.

 I can’t stress this enough.
-Get to the park early and lines will be shorter.
+Get to the park early and lines will be shorter!

-Let me answer that will a sincere Maybe.
-It depends on what time the park closes.
-The Magic Kingdom closes at a different time almost every night (or so it seems).
-If closing time is well after Wishes (the firework show) then yes, you will find smaller crowds late.
+It seems like the Magic Kingdom closes at a different time every night.
+If closing time is more than 2 hours after Wishes then yes, you will find smaller crowds late.

 If the park closes within an hour of Wishes, it doesn’t help a lot to stay late.
 Not that many guests leave, especially if there is a late evening parade.